ebiron/sikke-nodes/README.md

 [JSON-RPC](https://en.wikipedia.org/wiki/JSON-RPC)  is a remote procedure call protocol encoded in JSON.
 You can use this API to access data in  [Sikke](https://www.sikke.com.tr/)  Client.
 The JSON-RPC API server runs on:

--   `http://localhost:9090/`  when running Sikke Client locally.
+-   `http://localhost:9090/`  when running Sikke Node locally.

 All API calls are POST requests made to Sikke API.